jjlynch2/OsteoShiny/README.md

 Bug fixes:
 Fixed error with quotes around desktop icon path creation for Windows.
 Fixed the settings interface for 2D so max and average are available for Hausdorff rather than just Segmented-Hausdorff.
+Appended Osc_05 measurement to settings for metric outlier analysis.
+Re-ran roxygenize for man pages.